MajorZiploc/code_runner.vim/README.md

 ## Supported Runners

 - postgresql (psql) - must be files saved as *.pgsql
+- mssql (sqlcmd) - must be files saved as *.mssql -- EXPERIMENTAL/UNTESTED!

 The following are based on filetype
 - python